 Risk Factors

 Neurodermatitis most often occurs in adults between the ages of 30 and 50 years old.
 It occurs more often in men than women — and more frequently in people with contact dermatitis and atopic dermatitis.
-Psoriasis as well as anxiety increase risk.
+Psoriasis, anxiety disorders, and a family history of eczema, allergies and asthma are all risk factors for developing neurodermatitis.

 Dyshidrotic eczema